 The data checking tool is a secure online tool to help higher education providers return accurate data.

-Providers upload their data to the tool, which produces outputs that allow them to identify potential errors in their data that is used by the Office for Students (OfS) or Research England.
-These errors can then be corrected before the data is formally submitted to either the Education and Skills Funding Agency (ESFA) or the Higher Education Statistics Agency (HESA).
+Providers upload their data to the tool, which produces outputs that allow them to identify potential errors in their data that is used by the Office for Students (OfS).
+These errors can then be corrected before the data is formally submitted to either the Education and Skills Funding Agency (ESFA) or the OfS's designated data body (DDB).

 This guide gives information about using the data checking tool for:

-The OfS strongly encourages the use of the data checking tool, which we regard as an essential element of all providers’ data quality processes.
+We strongly encourage the use of the data checking tool, which we regard as an essential element of all providers’ data quality processes.
 It will help providers to:

-- return accurate data to HESA and the ESFA
+- return accurate data to the DDB and the ESFA

 - verify the accuracy of the derived fields that may be used for regulatory purposes